jung reading group

 The reading group is open to those with a shared interest in reading Jung's works.
 Current participants include clinicians as well as graduates with academic backgrounds.
 Prior knowledge of subjects is not assumed, but the ability to openly engage with the reading material is an essential part of the group's discussions.

-This year, the group's reading included Jung's monograph Aion: Researches into the Phenomenology of Self.
+Last year, the group's reading included Jung's monograph Aion: Researches into the Phenomenology of Self.

 The group is led by Katerina Sarafidou who will help select the monthly reading from Jung's works, provide short introductions to the material and facilitate the discussion.